Killfaeh/PeguyEditor/README.md

 # Péguy Editor

 Péguy Editor is a small code editor based on [Electron](https://www.electronjs.org/), [Péguy.js](https://github.com/Killfaeh/Peguy.js) and [highlight.js](https://highlightjs.org/). </br>
 It offers a library of ready-to-use code blocks that can be customized to suit your needs.
 This allows you to write code quickly without using online chatbots.
+It's also a way of centralizing your entire knowledge base.

 ## Installation